 Bases are alkaline substances that have a pH above 7 when dissolved in water.
 Contact with the skin causes a "slippery" or "soapy" feeling.
-Examples of common bases include: Ammonium hydroxide Calcium hydroxide Potassium carbonate Potassium hydroxide Sodium carbonate Sodium hydroxide.
+Examples of common bases include: Ammonium hydroxide, Calcium hydroxide, Potassium carbonate, Potassium hydroxide, Sodium carbonate, Sodium hydroxide and organic amines.
 The eye is especially susceptible to alkalies and splash goggles or face shields are required whenever there is a possibility of eye contact.

-Halogens:
+Organic amines can cause blindness.

-The elemental halogens (bromine, chlorine, fluorine, and iodine) are all extremely corrosive, especially to the respiratory system.
+Halogens: The elemental halogens (bromine, chlorine, fluorine, and iodine) are all extremely corrosive, especially to the respiratory system.
 They are also capable of causing the deterioration of many materials of construction used for gaskets, piping and tubing.

-Organic Compounds:
+Usage of fluorine requires special precautions and prior approval from EH&S.

-Can be as corrosive as the inorganic acids and bases.
+Organic Compounds: Can be as corrosive as the inorganic acids and bases.
 Examples include phenols, amines and some unsaturated ketones.
-In addition, many organics can be absorbed through the intact skin and produce toxic effects.
+In addition, many organics can be absorbed through the intact skin or diffuse through gloves and produce toxic effects.